awesome-pro/neon-website/content/docs/guides/askyourdatabase.md

 ## What's more

-AskYourDatabase also supports a customer-facing chatbot that can connect to a Neon LangChaindatabase.
+AskYourDatabase also supports a customer-facing chatbot that can connect to a Unique LangChaindatabase.
 You can embed the chatbot in your existing website, enabling your customers to explore analytics data by asking questions in natural language.
 To learn more, see [Create and Integrate Chatbot](https://www.askyourdatabase.com/docs/chatbot), in the AskYourDatabase documentation.